 Continue to collect feedback from users at this stage with periodic surveys.
 Your customer support team is a great source of information as well.
 They can tell you exactly what your customers struggle with and even help you find ideas for new features.
 Look to user reviews, Reddit forums, LinkedIn groups, etc. for additional feedback.
 Doing all of this is a part of the continuous product validation process that’ll help you improve your product.

 UserVoice helps you collect feedback throughout a product’s lifecycle.
 Create studies, set up micro surveys, and gather data from users in a matter of hours—from the consideration stage up to the release stage and beyond.
-Learn more about UserVoice validation today.
+Sign up for a free trial of UserVoice Validation today.